Flag of the South African Republic: History

+Vierkleur Revival

+Today the flag represents freedom under the Boer or Afrikaner people, and is often displayed in places like Orania and Kleinfontein which is known as Afrikaner cultural settlements and located in the Northern Cape and Pretoria respectively.
+The Vierkleur flag has also seen steady increases in sales to younger Afrikaner people who may feel displaced or marginalized under the current South African government.
+The Vierkleur will often be displayed as a longing to freedom and a right to self-determination rather than the negative connotation of the years prior to 1994.

-Descriptions
+Descriptions and Symbolism

 'Vierkleur'

 The flag was simply the flag of the Netherlands with the addition of a green vertical band at the hoist.
 The Volksraad resolution of 18 February 1858 which confirmed the design stated that the motto 'Eendracht maakt macht' (cf. coat of arms of the Transvaal) should be placed on the flag, but this was never done.